-UM ranks high in ecology research
+UM highly ranked for ecology research

 Ecology research at the University of Montana ranks highly in a recent survey of North American academic institutions.
 Recent graduate Megan Keville led the examination of scholarly productivity in the field of ecology – a ranking never before published.

 She and co-authors, UM faculty Cara Nelson and Ric Hauer, assessed the scholarly activity of 316 North American research institutions deemed likely to have productive researchers in ecology.

 Ecology is a century-old discipline that addresses the abundance and distribution of species and their relation to their environment.
 The field encompasses a wide range of topics including global loss of biodiversity, the interface between climate change and plants and animals, and the impact of humanity on the planet, among others.